Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: Proof of Theorem

-\end{theorem} \ifthenelse{\boolean{short}} {\begin{proof} Please refer to the online technical report \cite{LDP}. \end{proof} } { \begin{proof} For any clique $K_{i,j} \in \mathbb{K}_i$, the maximum scheduling rate for each time slot is equal to the number of channels $N$.
+For any clique $K_{i,j} \in \mathbb{K}_i$, the maximum scheduling rate for each time slot is equal to the number of channels $N$.
 Therefore, the total utilization of the links of any clique shall be no more than $N$, where the utilization of a link $l$ is defined as $\frac{X_l}{T_l}$.
-Thus the theorem holds. \end{proof} }
+Thus the theorem holds. }